Date posted: Jul 8, 2026

 • Therapeutic Knowledge: Experience in Oncology or Rare Diseases is highly preferred

 • Technical Skills: Deep expertise in U.S. Payer/PBM economics, Medicare Part D, Medicaid, and 340B regulations.
-Mastery of GTN financial modeling and government price reporting systems
+Mastery of GTN financial modeling and government price reporting system

 • Strategic Thinking: Ability to translate complex policy changes, such as those from the IRA, into actionable commercial strategies